-Little boys are said to be made of snakes and snails and puppy dog tails . . . but Bruce Gray has always been made of dreams.
+Little boys are said to be made of snakes and snails and puppy dog tails, but Bruce Gray was made of dreams.

-Bruce’s leadership — as a builder of visions, organizations and people — shines through every day at Francis Tuttle Technology Center.
-Under his leadership, and with the support of a visionary board, his school has become one of the premier vocational schools in the nation.
-It is home to the first Advanced Technology Center in Oklahoma, a computer and business center with nearly 200 networked computer workstations, one of the first Business and Industry Service Centers in the state, and one of eleven network satellite centers in the nation providing companies with electronic access to government contract opportunities.
+Bruce’s leadership — as a builder of visions, organizations and people — shined through every day at Francis Tuttle Technology Center.
+Under his leadership, and with the support of a visionary board, his school became one of the premier vocational schools in the nation.
+It is home to the first Advanced Technology Center in Oklahoma, a computer and business center with nearly 200 networked computer workstations, one of the first Business and Industry Service Centers in the state and one of 11 network satellite centers in the nation providing companies with electronic access to government contract opportunities.

-He is also a recipient of the Francis Tuttle Career Excellence Award, presented in 1990 by “the man who was named after the school,” Dr. Francis Tuttle.
+He was also a recipient of the Francis Tuttle Career Excellence Award, presented in 1990 by “the man who was named after the school,” Dr. Francis Tuttle.

-Whether Bruce is a natural-born leader or learned the lessons of commitment and leadership early in life . . . the credit goes to his mother, Mrs. Sarah Callahan.
+Whether Bruce was a natural-born leader or learned the lessons of commitment and leadership early in life, the credit went to his mother, Sarah Callahan.
 Widowed when Bruce was 14 years old, she raised Bruce and his sister, Judy, in a loving, supportive home.
-He has also enjoyed building a loving family with his wife, Pat, and three beautiful daughters—Hilarie, Courtney, and Staci.
+He also enjoyed building a loving family with his wife, Pat, and three beautiful daughters, Hilarie, Courtney and Staci.